gelecekbilimde/backend/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 - [ ] Necessary documentation has been added or existing documentation has been updated, specifically detailing changes made in Postman.

 ### Testing
-- [ ] Relevant unit tests have been written and included.
+- [ ] Relevant manuel tests have been written and included.
 - [ ] Relevant integration tests have been written and included.

 ### Reviewers and Assignees